mflaviusm/The-Game-Master/README.md

   * To provide content on video games

 ## UX
 UX design and principle were central and of the utmost importance for the development of this website.
-The five planes were used when sketching the quiz structure and content and throughout the development of it.
+The five planes were used when sketching the quiz structure and content and throughout its development.

 # Strategy Plane
 ### Client Goals
 * As a client, I want an intuitive platform.
-* As a client, I want a product that is engaging and has various functionality.
+* As a client, I want a product that is engaging and has various functionalities.
 * As a client, I want to offer my visitors an excellent user experience that will make them want to return.
 * As a client, I will look for accurate information that is displayed accordingly to persuade users to use my platform.

 ## User Stories
 * As a visitor, I want to understand what the platform has to offer.
 * As a visitor, I want an intuitive platform that I can easily navigate.
-* As a visitor, I want to put my knowledge of video games to test.
+* As a visitor, I want to put my knowledge of video games to the test.

 ## Opportunity Goal Table